-Pupils with significant SEND will have access to Element 1 and 2 of a school's budget (up to £6,000 per year).
+Pupils with significant SEND will have access to Element 1 and 2 of a school's budget.
 Element 2 funding is a notional SEN budget allocated by a formula funded based on prior attainment and is not allocated to specific pupils.
-Some pupils with SEND may access additional funding through the Higher Level Needs (HLN) Funding Panel at Nottingham City Council.
-In order to access this funding the SENDCO will write a bid in conjunction with class teachers, support staff and with the agreement of a member of SEND support services.
+Some pupils with SEND may access additional funding through the Higher-Level Needs (HLN) Funding Panel at Nottingham City Council.
+In order to access this funding, the SENDCO will write a bid in conjunction with class teachers, support staff and with the agreement of a member of SEND support services.
 Every effort will be made to secure additional funding from the HLN bidding process and other agencies should this be considered necessary.
 We work together with the other schools within our education trust to support the training needs of staff.
 The schools in the trust also support each other with specialist knowledge and joint training.
 The SENDCO and the Head of School allocate the funding in the best way they believe necessary to support individual children's needs.

 This may include:

-- Small group teaching of English and Maths (Nurture provision) - Teaching assistant support within the classroom as part of a small group - Teaching assistant support outside the classroom as part of a small group - Teaching assistant support on a one to one basis in the classroom - Teaching assistant support on a one to one basis outside the classroom - Assistive technology and specialist resources - Software - Intervention packages

-- Staff training - Specialist bought in staff e.g. counsellors, educational psychology services, SEN support teams, specialist tutors The entrance to the main school building has an accessible approach and doors suitable for wheelchair access.
+- Small group teaching (Nurture provision) - Teaching assistant support within the classroom as part of a small group - Teaching assistant support outside the classroom as part of a small group - Teaching assistant support on a one-to-one basis in the classroom - Teaching assistant support on a one-to-one basis outside the classroom - Assistive technology and specialist resources Software - Intervention packages - Staff training - Specialist bought in staff e.g., counsellors, educational psychology services, SEN support teams, specialist tutors the entrance to the main school building has an accessible approach and doors suitable for wheelchair access.
 The building is on three floors with a lift enabling full access to all rooms on both floors.
 Disabled toilets are available on all floors.
-Disabled parking is provided and the outside space is fully accessible.
-NUSA - SEND Information Report 2019
+Disabled parking is provided, and the outside space is fully accessible.